 All students enrolled in an 1818 ACC dual credit course, regardless of their choice to register for college credit or take it for high school credit only, at any partnering high school should expect the course rigor, content, assessment, and student expectations to be identical in comparison to the rigor and expectations placed on university undergraduate students enrolled in the same course on the Saint Louis University campus.

 Teachers in the high schools who teach 1818 Advanced College Credit courses are thoroughly screened by the department/discipline to ensure they adhere to meeting the requirements set forth by respective states and High Learning Commission for approval and adhere to the university’s own requirement to be approved as an adjunct instructor.

-Students who successfully meet the course requirements will earn two to four credits per course of graded, transcripted credit at Saint Louis University.
+Students who successfully meet the course requirements will earn two to four credits per course of graded coursework which will be record on students' official Saint Louis University transcripts.